oneblink/cli/docs/cdn/overview.md

 ## Single-page Applications

 [SPA (Single-page application)](https://developer.mozilla.org/en-US/docs/Glossary/SPA) require that all URL paths return the `index.html` file and a 200 HTTP status response code.
 This is not the default configuration for a CDN Hosting environment.
 However, it simple to turn on.
-In your `.blinkmrc.json` file, simple add a `isSinglePageApplication` with a value of `true` under the `cdn` property.
+In your `.blinkmrc.json` file, simply add an `isSinglePageApplication` with a value of `true` under the `cdn` property.

 ### Example